-- 4.2.8 United Utilities (UU) have identified the following issues with regard to waste water within the borough: No major capacity constraints or concerns for the next five years; and Existing pressure upon the network around Buersil Head area and Heywood but no significant identifiable issues at the current time - 4.2.9 In relation to this latter point the following potential solutions have been identified: - Consult with UU on planning applications in and around Heywood and Buersil Head (particularly residential) for implications upon the wastewater network; - Collaborate and work with UU in allocating sites through the Site Allocations Development Plan Document at the earliest point and assist in the preparation of the next UU Asset Management Plan and identification of funding for works to support growth and development; - Where necessary/appropriate remove via planning condition the right to connect to the waste water network in consultation with UU and the applicant/developer; and - Where necessary/appropriate phase development to coincide with relevant infrastructure provision
+- 4.2.8 Given the strategic nature of the Core Strategy and the absence of detail on the specific sites for development, it is not possible to fully asses the impact on wastewater infrastructure.
+From the information currently available, UU have identified the following issues with regard to waste water within the borough: existing pressure upon the network around Wardle, Heywood, Newhey, Castleton, Norden and Buersil Head. - 4.2.9 In relation to this latter point the following potential solutions have been identified: - Consult with UU on all relevant planning applications especially in and around Wardle, Heywood, Newhey, Castleton, Norden and Buersil Head for implications upon the wastewater network; - Collaborate and work with UU in allocating sites through the Site Allocations Development Plan Document at the earliest point and assist in the preparation of the next UU Asset Management Plan and identification of funding for works to support growth and development; - Encourage developers to work with UU at an early stage as a means to agree suitable connection points to the network and secure these by planning condition; and - Where necessary/appropriate secure the phasing of development by way of a planning condition to allow sufficient time for infrastructure improvements to take place.